 In this report, we are simply pointing out what is happening.
 As far as we are concerned, every Bible-believing church should have left the Southern Baptist Convention 100 years ago (even putting aside for the moment the issue that a denominational structure is unscriptural in itself).

 We would also hasten to say that while we commend the following churches for having enough spiritual conviction to leave the Convention, and that does take a lot of backbone, we can’t recommend them, and there are many fundamental reasons.
 Just the fact that they have not rejected contemporary worship music would be sufficient.
 Contemporary worship music is mixing the holy God with the unholy world and is a bridge to everything that these churches say they are separating from (and more) by leaving the SBC.
-Nothing is more effectively building the “one-world church” than CCM.
+Nothing is more effectively building the “one-world church” than Contemporary Christian Music.
 The fact that these churches are not tearing down the bridge of contemporary music means they are still on the path to apostasy, regardless of their present boldness.
 There is no doubt about this.
 Any church that is not properly educated in this matter and boldly standing against CCM is building bridges to the world and to the one-world church.
-We have documented this extensively in The Directory of Contemporary Worship Music, The Transformational Power of Contemporary Worship Music (a video presentation), and in the new video series The Satanic Attack on Sacred Music which is in the process of being edited for publication, hopefully by the end of the year.
-See especially “CCM Is a Bridge to Dangerous Waters” and “Bob Jones, Majesty Music, the New Reformed Calvinism, and the Gettys.”
+We have documented this extensively in The Directory of Contemporary Worship Music and in the new video series The Satanic Attack on Sacred Music.
+See especially “CCM Is a Bridge to Dangerous Waters” and “Bob Jones, Majesty Music, the New Reformed Calvinism, and the Gettys” in that series, www.wayoflife.org.

-We would exhort these churches to make this bold step of leaving the SBC to be a beginning of a thorough-going spiritual revival whereby they will reject sin and error and worldliness and compromise in every form.
+We would exhort these churches to make this bold step of leaving the SBC a beginning of a thorough-going spiritual revival whereby they reject sin and error and worldliness and compromise in every form.

 Pulpit & Pen, Sept.
 30, 2019, says there are “hundreds [of churches] that we are aware of who have left the SBC and/or stopped funding it over issues relating to corruption, the ERLC (Ethics and Religious Liberty Commission), Lifeway, charismaticism, or Social Justice.”